HireDale/daleydose/prescription-create-new.md

 To create a new prescription, follow these steps:

 1. Verify that the **Prescriber** fields are correct on the **Information Sidebar**.
+   - The **Prescriber** fields are read‑only.
+The information displayed depends on the currently active user profile.
    - An incorrect Prescriber name indicates that you are logged into the wrong account.
 Log out, then log back in using your credentials to continue.

 2. On the **Action Sidebar**, select **Create New**.